-Presented by Australian Dance Theatre (dir.
-Garry Stewart) as part of its International Choreographic Centre program, What Matters Most: Dance and Dramaturgy in Turbulent Times will bring together local and international dance dramaturgs to explore the many ways in which an outside perspective can empower and inform the work of the artist.
+What Matters Most: Dance and Dramaturgy in Turbulent Times brought together local and international dance dramaturgs to explore the many ways in which an outside perspective can empower and inform the work of the artist.

-We are honoured to bring together Lou Cope (UK), Guy Cools (Belgium), Bojana Cvejić (Belgium), Lim How Ngean (Malaysia/Australia), Nanako Nakajima (Japan), Dalisa Pigram (Aus), Rachael Swain (Aus) and Linda Sastradipradja (Aus) to explore, compare, and experience the many faces of dance dramaturgy.
-We will learn about the differing contexts within which people work, and how that informs the dramaturg-choreographer relationship.
-We will also explore the diversity of aesthetic concerns and how they invite different kinds of intervention.
+For the What Matters Most program, ADT invited experienced dramaturgs Lou Cope (UK), Guy Cools (Belgium), Bojana Cvejić (Belgium), Lim How Ngean (Malaysia/Australia), Nanako Nakajima (Japan), Dalisa Pigram (Aus), Rachael Swain (Aus) and Linda Sastradipradja (Aus) to explore, compare, and dissect the many faces of dance dramaturgy.
+They discussed the differing contexts within which people work, and how that informs the dramaturg-choreographer relationship.
+The program also explored the diversity of aesthetic concerns and how dramaturgs invite different kinds of intervention.

-Facilitated by Philipa Rothfield, What Matters Most will invite dialogue between these awesome dramaturgs and encourage conversation with participating artists.
+Facilitated by Philipa Rothfield, What Matters Most encouraged dialogue between practicing dramaturgs, and facilitated important conversations with participating artists.

-Part 1: A two-hour online seminar to be held Wednesday 2nd December 2020, 6.30pm to 8.30pm, Australian Eastern Standard Time
+Part 1: A two-hour online seminar held on Wednesday 2 December 2020

-Part 2: Two-hour, one-on-one sessions between renowned dramaturgs and selected choreographers.
+Part 2: Two-hour, one-on-one sessions facilitated online between renowned dramaturgs and selected participating choreographers

-The second will consist of one-on-one work in progress sessions for 7 practising choreographers, selected through an open expression of interest process, to work with one of our featured dramaturgs.
-This is an incredibly valuable opportunity for choreographers to have a 2-hour brainstorming session with a highly experienced dance dramaturg on a prospective new project.
-Our aim is to give Australian choreographers the opportunity to work with an experienced dramaturg in order to explore the creative potentials that might lie within a new or early-stage project.
-Artists will be selected with a view to matching up people’s interests and ways of working.
+A series of one-on-one, online, work in progress sessions for 7 practising choreographers, selected through an open Expression Of Interest process, were facilitated with each of our featured dramaturgs.
+This sessions presented an incredibly valuable opportunity for choreographers to have a 2-hour brainstorming session with a highly experienced dance dramaturg, offering insight, advice and perspective on prospective new projects.
+The aim of these sessions was to give Australian choreographers the opportunity to work with experienced dramaturgs in order to explore the creative potentials that might lie within new or early-stage projects.
+Participating artists were selected with a view to matching up their thematic / choreographic interests and ways of working.